MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 - To enable and motivate ESRs to implement these approaches in their projects

 ## Scope:
-60 hours of study time (10 contact hours and 50 hours self study).
+Total of 61 hours of study time (11 contact hours and 50 hours self study).
+Of these 8 hours are in-person hours at a Workshop.

 ## ECTS points:
-This course is designed for ITN LIKE ESRs.
-It has a total of 60 hours of study time (10 contact hours and 50 hours self study).
-Of these, 14 hours are specific to preparing the ESR's LIKE data management plan.
+This course is designed for ITN LIKE ESRs and is not affiliated to a University.
+It is offered as continuing education.

 A study certificate will be provided.
-It is your responsibility to determine if 1. this course can be used as part of your degree requirements and 2. how many ECTS points you will obtain.
+It is your responsibility to determine if:

+1. This course can be used as part of your degree requirements and
+2. How many ECTS points you will obtain.

 ## Audience
 Initially: ESR students in LIKE.
 Supervisors are strongly recommended to accompany the course.